-Poor, Unacceptable

-- Conveys aura of mystery about what we do and how we do it. - Asks questions they have already answered in the proposal. - Lets frustrations come out when things are not going well with the organization. - Takes no notes and leaves the visit with no specific information. - · Takes a cell phone call in the middle of the visit. - + Loses sight of grantor/grantee relationship.
+Poor.
+Unacceptable Okay.
+Acceptable Program officer: Program officer: Conveys aura of mystery about what we do and how we do it.
+Goes to them, at their convenience, on time, with appropriate attire.
+Asks questions they have already answered in the proposal.
+Has informed conversation about the proposal and lets them know when they will hear from us.
+Lets frustrations come out when things are not going we'll with the organization. - Asks if they have any questions for us Takes no notes and leaves the visit with no specific information. .
+Takes a cell phone call in the middle of the visit.
+Loses sight of grantor grantee relationship July 2022 Evaluation Lab 2022 Summer Institute